Yahaya-Salisu/BabsAudits-reports/DeFi-Auditing-Workflows/README.md

 Each workflow reflects how I:
 - Break down the architecture of a protocol,
-- Categorize functions (user, risk, math, admin),
+- Categorize functions (LPs, user, risk, math, admin & system),
-- Organize time across audit days (e.g., Day 1 to Day 10),
 - Maintain a repeatable auditing process.

 ## What's here?